 Talking About Ticks

-Ticks hang out in grass and then hitch a ride on the nearest warm body, either human or animal.
+Ticks hang out in grass, bushes, and leaves and then hitch a ride on the nearest warm body, either human or animal.
 Ticks are bloodsuckers like fleas and they can transmit serious diseases when they bite.

 It's not easy to tell at first if a tick has bitten you or your pet.
 When one latches on, it spits out a local anesthetic so the victim doesn't feel it.

-Ticks have eight legs and initially start off head-of-a-pin small, so they're particularly hard to find on dogs with thick fur.
+Ticks have eight legs and initially start off head-of-a-pin small, so they're particularly hard to find on dogs and cats with thick fur.
 As they feed, their belly expands and becomes engorged with blood.

 Your veterinarian can show you the best way to remove a tick.
 A dog overrun with ticks can become anemic.
-Ticks can cause serious disease and some specific tick species can cause paralysis and others can infest your home with thousands of them.
+Ticks can cause serious disease and some specific tick species can cause Lyme disease, and others can infest your home with thousands of them.